adgaudio/fixturefactory/README.markdown

+About:
+===

 fixturefactory is a super simple, easy to use and customizable library for creating Django fixtures.

+Within fixturefactory.py, you will find a BaseFactory and DjangoMixin.
-The BaseFactory is designed to make creating factories for other purposes or frameworks very simple.
-Please fork, give feedback, or add an issue to the tracker.
+* The BaseFactory class was written to make developing with factories for other purposes or frameworks very simple.
+* The DjangoMixin class provides some methods to make fixture creation easy.

+Please fork, give feedback, or add an issue to the tracker!

 Use Cases:
 ===